olengs/WebNotes/content/posts/tools/git.md

 These functions are to log and see it in a graph

 ```
-# filters and find out when a file is removed
+# filters and logs out when a file is removed
 # D => deleted
 git log --diff-filter=D -- <filename>
 ```